What Does it Take to Be a Forest and Conservation Worker?

 Forest and Conservation Workers who work in Pennsylvania, Massachusetts, or Missouri, make the highest salaries.

-How much do Forest and Conservation Workers make in different U.S. states?
+How much do Forest and Conservation Workers make in each U.S. state?

 |State||Annual Mean Salary|